RAK5146 WisLink LPWAN Concentrator Quick Start Guide

 .

-- Then configure the IP address of the Router.
-This is the LAN Interface IP address of the router.
+- Configure the IP address of the router.
+This will be the LAN interface IP address of the router.

-- Press OK and a success message appears.
+- Press OK and a success message will appear.

-- Lastly, reboot the gateway using the command
+- Finally, reboot the gateway using the command

 sudo reboot